Disclosure: This is a sponsored post on behalf of Sweet Scarletts and Millennial Blogs. All opinions expressed are my own.

 I purchased this 5 lb bag of Sweet Scarletts at our local Walmart.
-Check out this list of retailers for more spots to buy in Canada and the USA.
 I was happy at how affordable they were with the rising price of fruits and veggies in Canada.
 I picked up this bag for $3.47.
 It’s a sweet deal, pardon the pun!

 I was curious to see what they tasted like and wondered if I’d be able to eat it all on it’s own, sans sugar!

 Turns out, Sweet Scarletts grapefruit are juicy and bursting with sweetness.
 They also are photogenic if you are the type to share your breakfast on Instagram!

 Besides the delicious taste, they are also good for you.
 Half a Sweet Scarletts grapefruit contains 100% of your daily value of Vitamin C and has only 60 calories.
 They are great for people who want to eat healthy, but don’t want to sacrifice taste.

 Sweet Scarletts are farmed in the Rio Grande Valley in South Texas.
 The weather in the area with its hot sunny days and cool nights helps nature create a beautifully sweet Texas Red grapefruit.